-Although there are countless variations of exterior building assemblies that can perform satisfactorily in various climate conditions, the authors recommend considering a particular wall assembly that can perform well in all climate conditions, depicted in Figure 1.
-As shown, a material that can perform as an air barrier, vapor retarder and WRB - many products such as self-adhering rubberized asphalt sheets or liquid-applied membranes and some mechanically-attached sheet membranes can perform this function - is installed on the exterior face of the back-up material and is integrated with all wall flashings.
-Moisture-resistant insulation, such as extruded polystyrene, is then placed on the outside of this layer.
+Although there are countless variations of exterior building assemblies that can perform satisfactorily in various climate conditions, the authors recommend considering a particular wall assembly that can perform well in all climate conditions.
+This assembly is depicted in Figure 1.
+As shown, a material that can perform as an air barrier, vapor retarder and weather-resistive barrier is installed on the exterior face of the back-up material and is integrated with all wall flashings.
+Moisture-resistant insulation (such as extruded polystyrene) insulation is then placed on the outside of this layer.
 The drainage layer and cladding are then placed on the outer side of the wall assembly.
 While this wall assembly can add to the overall thickness of the wall, it presents several advantages.
-One major advantage is that the vapor retarder, WRB and air barrier are all combined into one material.
+One major advantage is that the vapor retarder, weather-resistive barrier, and air barrier are all combined into one material.
 Also, this wall assembly does not pose any risk of moisture condensation or accumulation regardless of the climate zone.

-As previously mentioned, many other types of wall assemblies can provide adequate moisture performance.
-However, they are more susceptible to moisture condensation than the example provided.
-For instance, in cold climates, the vapor retarder typically is placed on the warm side of the wall, directly behind the interior finishes.
-During cold weather, warm and moist interior air is driven toward the exterior, but is stopped by the vapor retarder.
+Many other types of wall assemblies can provide adequate moisture performance.
+However, they are more susceptible to moisture condensation than the example provided above.
+For instance, in cold climates, the vapor retarder is typically placed on the warm side of the wall, directly behind the interior finishes.
+During cold weather, warm and moist interior air is driven towards the exterior, but is stopped by the vapor retarder.
 Since the vapor retarder is on the warm side of the insulation, the moist air will not condense.
-On the other hand, during warm weather, the warm moist exterior air is driven toward the interior.
-Again, the vapor barrier stops the Figure 1: A conceptual wall assembly that resolves moisture condensation issues in combined climates where both warm humid and cold conditions are encountered.
+On the other hand, during warm weather, the warm moist exterior air is driven towards the interior.
+Again, the vapor barrier stops the movement.

-movement.
 However, since is it now on the cold side of the insulation, condensation can form within the wall.
-In this case, it is important that any weather-resistive barrier or air barrier placed over the exterior sheathing be permeable (not act as a vapor retarder), to allow water vapor to escape the wall cavity.

-For these reasons, proper placement of the vapor retarder, air barrier and WRB in a wall is critical.
+In this case, it is important that any weather resistive barrier or air barrier placed over the exterior sheathing be permeable (not act as a vapor retarder), to allow water vapor to escape the wall cavity.
+For these reasons, proper placement of the vapor retarder, air barrier and weather-resistive barrier in the wall is critical.